awsdocs/amazon-vpc-user-guide/doc_source/VPC_SecurityGroups.md

 **Note**
 Some types of traffic are tracked differently to others\.
 For more information, see [Connection Tracking](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html#security-group-connection-tracking) in the *Amazon EC2 User Guide for Linux Instances*\.
 + Instances associated with a security group can't talk to each other unless you add rules allowing it \(exception: the default security group has these rules by default\)\.
 + Security groups are associated with network interfaces\.
 After you launch an instance, you can change the security groups associated with the instance, which changes the security groups associated with the primary network interface \(eth0\)\.
-You can also change the security groups associated with any other network interface\.
+You can also specify or change the security groups associated with any other network interface\.
+By default, when you create a network interface, it's associated with the default security group for the VPC, unless you specify a different security group\.
 For more information about network interfaces, see [Elastic Network Interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html)\.
 + When you create a security group, you must provide it with a name and a description\.
 The following rules apply:
   + Names and descriptions can be up to 255 characters in length\.
   + Names and descriptions are limited to the following characters: a\-z, A\-Z, 0\-9, spaces, and \.\_\-:/\(\)\#,@\[\]\+=&;\{\}\!$\*\.